 Never rely upon any safety mechanism or mechanical device to justify unsafe or careless handling of a firearm.
 When securing your pistol or to prevent unauthorized access, you should completely unload the pistol and store it in a gun safe or use the key-operated external locking device supplied with your pistol.
 (See Page 8.)
-However, for added security, and to comply with certain state and local laws, your RUGER® LC9TM pistol is also equipped with an internal lock.
+However, for added security, and to comply with certain state and local laws, your RUGER® LC9® and LC380TM pistols are also equipped with an internal lock.
 When actuated, this internal lock will secure the pistol's manual safety in the "on" or "safe" position.